YohanLB09/Active-Directory-Infrastucture-Setup/README.md

 -Leave all the other options at their default configuration and click on "Review + create".

-Although named "Domain Controller VM," this virtual machine is currently just a standard server.
-The actual configuration of this VM as a domain controller will be performed in the subsequent lab.
+This step creates an Azure virtual machine using Windows Server 2022 within your existing resource group and virtual network.
+This VM, with specified size and initial credentials, is being provisioned to later be configured as the domain controller.
 </p>
 <br />

-<h3>Step 4: Set a static IP address for the Domain Controller VM</h3>
+<h3>Step 4: Set a static IP address for the Server VM</h3>

 <p>
 <img src="https://i.imgur.com/en3mRbS.png" height="100%" width="100%" alt="Configuration step"/>
 </p>
 <p>
--From within the Domain controller VM's settings in Azure, select "Networking" -> "Network settings" -> click on the "link" under Network interface / IP configuration to access the NIC settings -> "ipconfig1" -> Next to Allocation, select "Static" ->  "Save".
+-From within the Server VM's settings in Azure, select "Networking" -> "Network settings" -> click on the "link" under Network interface / IP configuration to access the NIC settings -> "ipconfig1" -> Next to Allocation, select "Static" ->  "Save".

--Additionally, take note of the Domain Controller VM's private IP address, as we will need it for later (use Notepad).
+-Additionally, take note of the Server VM's private IP address, as we will need it for later (use Notepad).

-We set a static IP address for the Domain Controller VM because the client VM needs a reliable and unchanging address to consistently locate the domain services, especially for DNS resolution which is crucial for joining the domain.
+We set a static IP address for Server VM because the client VM needs a reliable and unchanging address to consistently locate the domain services, especially for DNS resolution which is crucial for joining the domain.
 </p>
 <br />

-<h3>Step 5: Disable the Domain Controller VM's Firewall</h3>
+<h3>Step 5: Disable the Server VM's Firewall</h3>

 <p>
 <img src="https://i.imgur.com/tR8CUix.png" height="100%" width="100%" alt="Configuration step"/>
 </p>
 <p>
--Connect to the domain controller VM using its public IP address via Remote Desktop Connection.
+-Connect to the Server VM using its public IP address via Remote Desktop Connection.
 </p>
 <br />